-Add an endpoint to answer to ping calls.
-Endpoint is named oslo_rpc_server_ping admin_token the API.
+Using this feature is NOT recommended.
+Instead, use the keystone-manage bootstrap command.
+The value of this option is treated as a shared secret that can be used to bootstrap Keystone through the API.
 This token does not represent a user (it has no identity), and carries no explicit authorization (it effectively bypasses most authorization checks).
 If set to None, the value is ignored and the admin_token middleware is effectively disabled.